itzgoldenleonard/BullseyeGolf-server/README.md

 ## Features

 - Modern, easy to use web interface
-- Customize each event with a different photo [WIP]
+- Customize each event with a different photo
 - Set up as many events as you want
-- CSV export for long term storage [NYI]
+- Printing scores

 ## Installation

-See the [installation guide](not-yet-made) in the docs
+See the [Setting up a production server](https://github.com/itzgoldenleonard/BullseyeGolf-server/wiki/Setting-up-a-production-server) page in the wiki

 ## Contribute

 - [Report bugs and suggest new features](https://github.com/itzgoldenleonard/BullseyeGolf-server/issues)
 - [Source Code](https://github.com/itzgoldenleonard/BullseyeGolf-server)

-## Support

-Once the project enters public beta a support chatroom will be made on matrix

 ## License